GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 #### Types

-Whenever a type appears, we will link to its definition.
+Whenever we encounter a type path that refers to a type defined by an item (this excludes type parameters), we will link to its definition.
 For example:

 ```rust
 let x: String = "a".to_owned(); // we generate a link on `String`.